cdapio/cdap/cdap-docs/examples-manual/source/examples/stream-conversion.rst

 You can also query the data in the dataset.
 For example, to find the five most frequent body texts, issue::

-  $ cdap-cli.sh execute '"select count(*) as count, body from cdap_user_converted group by body order by count desc limit 5"' +==============================+
+  $ cdap-cli.sh execute '"select count(*) as count, body from dataset_converted group by body order by count desc limit 5"' +==============================+
   | count: BIGINT | body: STRING |
   +==============================+